BattletechModders/ModTek/doc/HARMONY12X.md

        __runOriginal = false;
    }
    ```
-5. One can also add `[HarmonySafeWrap]` to all postfixes to keep it consistent with the prefixes.
+5. One can also add `[HarmonyWrapSafe]` to all postfixes to keep it consistent with the prefixes.
    ```csharp
    [HarmonyPostfix]
    public static bool Postfix(MechDef mech, ref HashSet<string> __result)